iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-capacity.en-us.md

 Try to engage more in the group if you can.
 Now's the time to speak up!

-Add our offical website to your bookmarks, leave quietly, and come back loudly when you're ready to participate.
+Add our official website to your bookmarks, leave quietly, and come back loudly when you're ready to participate.

 Choose a platform with no member limits.
 For example, Discord and Telegram have much looser capacity restrictions than QQ does.